OpenVoiceOS/message_spec/docs/shell.md

 # OVOS Shell Companion

-Sure, let's generate the markdown tables for the OpenVoiceOS messagebus messages from the provided code.

 # Listens to

 | Message Type                                            | Message Data                                 | Description                                       | Emitted Response Type | Handled By                          |